Egalitarian Gradient Descent: A Simple Approach to Accelerated Grokking: warm-up: Motivation from a Simplified Setup

-Here $\eta>0$ is a sufficiently small step-size / learning rate, $k$ is the iteration (aka \emph{epoch}), and $\hat \Sigma$ is the empirical covariance matrix.
-We can explicitly solve the above recursion to get (see Appendix \ref{app:proofs}):
+Here $\eta>0$ is a sufficiently small stepsize / learning rate, $k$ is the iteration (aka \emph{epoch}), and $\hat \Sigma$ is the empirical covariance matrix.
+We can explicitly solve the above recursion to get (see the appendix)

 where $\hat w_{ols} := X^+Y=\hat\Sigma^{-1}X^\top Y/n$ is the ordinary least-squares solution.
 Thus, $w(k)$ interpolates between the initialization $w(0)$ and the least-squares solution $\hat w_{ols}$.